cockroachlabs-field/store-demo/terraform/README.md

 terraform apply -var-file="store-demo.tfvars" -auto-approve
 ```

-If everything is successful you should see a message like this in the console.
+If everything is successful you should see a message like this in the console...
 ```text
 Apply complete!
 Resources: 47 added, 0 changed, 0 destroyed.